-- statutory guidance Working Together to Safeguard Children - departmental advice What to do if you are Worried a Child is being Abused-Advice for Practitioners and - departmental advice Sexual Violence and Sexual Harassment Between Children in Schools and Colleges
+- statutory guidance Working Together to Safeguard Children 2018 - Staffordshire Safeguarding Children Board Procedures - Behaviour in Schools Advice for headteachers and school staff - departmental advice What to do if you are Worried a Child is being Abused- Advice for Practitioners and - • - departmental advice Sexual Violence and Sexual Harassment Between Children in Schools and Colleges

-All staff must read and understand at least part 1 of Keeping Children Safe in Education 2021
+All staff must read and understand at least part 1 of 2Keeping Children Safe in Education 2022

 Local authorities have a duty to make enquiries under section 47 of the Children Act 1989 if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm, to enable them to decide whether they should take any action to safeguard and promote the child's welfare.
 There may be a need for immediate protection whilst the assessment is carried out.
-(See Appendix 1) A child in need is defined under the Children Act 1989, as a child who is unlikely to achieve or maintain a satisfactory level of health or development, or their health and development will be significantly impaired, without the provision of services; or a child who is disabled.
+(See Appendix 1)

+A child in need is defined under the Children Act 1989, as a child who is unlikely to achieve or maintain a satisfactory level of health or development, or their health and development will be significantly impaired, without the provision of services; or a child who is disabled.
 A social worker will lead and co-ordinate any assessment under section 17 of the Children Act 1989.